Notifiarr/notifiarr/bindata/README.md

-The files in this folder are auto generated.
+The files in this folder are auto generated from the files/ folder.
-Currently we use bindata to store the favicon.ico file.
+Currently bindata is used to store the favicon.ico file.
 That is all.